dplassgit/d2lang/docs/language.md

 keywords:int array
 keywords:[int]
 keywords:int[] // winner because multidimensional arrays.
+keywords:int[3] // winner because multidimensional arrays.
 ```

 Should we allow the size at declaration time?
-No. Java does not allow this, though C++ does.
+Java does not allow this, though C++ does.
 In Java all arrays are dynamically allocated.

 #### Multi-dimensional